evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.

+### Sensors & Cameras

+This model uses cameras, radar, LiDAR and ultrasonic sensors for its driver assist systems. driverassistance.CameraRadarLidarUltrasonic.TrueTrueFalseTrue

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 616 liters (21.8 CU FT).
 With the rear seat folded down, this expands to 1500 liters (53.0 CU FT).
 On the roof, you can load up to 100 kg (220.5 lbs).
 Additionally, there is a frunk (front trunk) with a storage capacity of 32 liters (1.1 CU FT).

-The vehicle’s maximum weight is 2900 kg (6393 lbs), with a base weight of 2475 kg (5456 lbs).
-This allows for a maximum load of 425 kg (937 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 2910 kg (6415 lbs), with a base weight of 2475 kg (5456 lbs).
+This allows for a maximum load of 435 kg (959 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.
-425kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.
+435kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.